lslwong/portfolio/README.md

 # Employer Marketing

-Employer marketing sits at the intersection of brand credibility, community trust, and enterprise pipeline — positioning TapLoker as the go-to hiring platform for high-volume frontline roles.
+Employer marketing sits at the intersection of brand credibility, community trust, and enterprise pipeline — positioning Glints as the go-to hiring platform for high-volume frontline roles.

 **Target Segments**
 - **Enterprise accounts** — large corporations (200+ employees) running high-volume frontline hiring (logistics, retail, F&B, manufacturing) where cost-per-hire efficiency and applicant quality are the primary buying criteria.
 KDMs are usually Talent Acquisition, Human Resources and Operations professionals at Manager level or above